Mike-Lane/cut-the-deck/README.md

 # cut-the-deck

 ## Description
-We were tasked as a group to build full-stack application that works with real-world data to solve a real-world challenge.
+We were tasked as a group to build a full-stack application that works with real-world data to solve a real-world challenge.
 The app we decided to create is called Cut The Deck.
 A single-player card game app that features different single-player card games.

 ## Table of Contents